tradingview-pine-seeds/docs/data.md

 }
 ```

-Both examples above are equivalent and will not cause a [validation error](#data-validation).
+Both examples above are equivalent and will not cause a validation error.

 ## Data validation

-When your data is ready, you need to run the __Check data and create pr__ action on the repository *Actions* page.
+When your data is merged, the __Check data and create pr__ action will run automatically on the repository *Actions* page.
 This action validates your files and loads them into the TradingView storage.

-Before running the action, ensure that your files and their content follow the requirements described in this article.
+Before merging your data, ensure that your files and their content follow the requirements described in this article.
 Otherwise, you will get errors in the *Actions* page logs.

 ## Data repository access